-Engaging with the community is a core function of the Partnership.
+Engaging with our community is a core function of the Partnership.
 Without understanding the needs of the local community, priorities would be lost and actions would lack focus.
 The Partnership will develop and enhance approaches that will allow communities to identify their priorities and have a voice to ensure issues affecting their lives are dealt with and where appropriate, agencies, officers and elected members are held to account.

 Safer Ryedale has an excellent relationship with our community.
-Results revealed that 98% of residents felt that Ryedale is a safe place to live, 94% felt that crime evel in Ryedale was low compared to national crime evels and 81% have confidence in Safer Ryedale and their local Safer Neighbourhood Police.
+Results revealed that 98% of residents felt that Ryedale is a safe place to live, 94% felt that crime levels in Ryedale were low compared to national crime levels and 81% have confidence in Safer Ryedale and their local Police.

-R variety of approaches are used to engage with communities, including those that are harder to reach.
+A variety of approaches are used to engage with communities, including those that are harder to reach.
 These include:-

-- Website www.ryesafe.org - · Media opportunities through press releases - Community & Police (CAP) meetings held in 5 areas of the district, three times a year - Parish Liaison Forum - Voluntary Sector Forums (Ryedale Together and the VCS Forum) - Annual street survey in Ryedale's market towns - · Ryedale voluntary sector involvement - We have an effective and valued network of Watch Groups.
+- Website www.ryesafe.org - · Media opportunities through press releases - Community & Police (CAP) meetings held in 4 areas of the district, three times a year - Parish Liaison Forum - Voluntary Sector Forums (Ryedale Together and the VCS Forum) - · Annual street survey in Ryedale's market towns - · Ryedale voluntary sector involvement - An effective and valued network of Watch schemes.